AdaCore/gnatstudio/docs/users_guide/environment.rst

                                     project
      --root-dir                     Root directory for the current project: must be used with relocate-build-tree
-     --ignore-saved-scenario-values Ignore the scenario values saved in .gps
+     --ignore-saved-scenario-values Ignore the scenario values saved in .gnatstudio

 Source files can be absolute or relative pathnames.
 If you prepend a file name with '=', this file will be